Deformation theory of G_2 conifolds: Preliminaries on G2 manifolds

-We close this section with a discussion of the nonlinear map $\Theta : \Omega^3_+ \to \Omega^4$ which associates to any $\G$~structure $\ph$, the dual $4$-form $\ps = \Theta(\ph) = \st_{\ph} \ph$ with respect to the metric $g_{\ph}$ associated to $\ph$.
+We end this section with a discussion of the nonlinear map $\Theta : \Omega^3_+ \to \Omega^4$ which associates to any $\G$~structure $\ph$, the dual $4$-form $\ps = \Theta(\ph) = \st_{\ph} \ph$ with respect to the metric $g_{\ph}$ and orientation associated to $\ph$.
 One result which will be crucial is the following.
 This is Proposition 10.3.5 in Joyce~\cite{J4}, adapted to suit our present purposes.

 \begin{lemma} Suppose that $\ph$ is a torsion-free $\G$~structure with induced metric $\gp$, and dual $4$-form $\ps = \st_{\ph} \ph$.
 Let $\eta$ be a $3$-form which has sufficiently small $C^0$ norm with respect to $\gp$, so that $\ph + \eta$ is still nondegenerate.
 Then we have